Yearnsmith/listr/READMEP.md

 ##### Creating A New List

-Beginning a new list in Interacive Mode is as simple as selecting*New List" from the Main Menu, and enterig a title when prompted.
+Beginning a new list in Interacive Mode is as simple as selecting*New List" from the Main Menu, and entering a title when prompted.

 ***Important: Each note must have a unique title, and titles are\ncase-sensitive.***